EmptyBucket/Mediator/README.md

 serviceCollection
     .AddMediator(bind =>
     {
+        // Pipe binds are needed to simply create and store pipes and transfer them from one part of the application to another.
+        // If you request a pipe with the same binding, you will receive the same pipe instance bind
+            .Bind<RabbitMqPipe>()
+            .Bind<RedisMqPipe>()
+            .Bind<RedisStreamPipe>();
-        // Pipe bindings are needed in order not to have an explicit dependency on
+        // They are also needed in order not to have an explicit dependency on infrastructure libs see #Bindings usage bind
-        // infrastructure libs
-        // Bindings register a type to itself and all its IPubPipe and IReqPipe interfaces,
-        // e.g. call BindRabbitMq() will bind:
-        // {IPipe, IPubPipe, IReqPipe, IMulticastPipe, IMulticastPubPipe, IMulticastReqPipe} + nameof(RabbitMqPipe) => RabbitMqPipe
-        // RabbitMqPipe => RabbitMqPipe
-        bind.BindRabbitMq().BindRedis();
+            .BindInterfaces<RabbitMqPipe>("RabbitMqPipe")
+            .BindInterfaces<RedisMqPipe>("RedisMqPipe")
+            .BindInterfaces<RedisStreamPipe>("RedisStreamPipe");
     });
 ```